 FenChecker is a novel three-stage cascade approach to drug checking and monitoring.
 The mobile platform makes intelligent use of current drug testing technologies and mobile phone technology, and combines the test results with spatiotemporal, contextual and experiential data into in a common framework for real-time epidemiological monitoring and response, aimed at early detection and reporting of fentanyl, its analogs and, eventually, other high risk NPS.

 The FenChecker app collects data from fentanyl urine test strips used by PWUD when preparing drugs for injection or when tested at Overdose Prevention Programs.
 App users can upload the results of test strips used, sample descriptions, pictures and ‘consumer reports’ on fentanyl tainted drugs.
 The app reports the outcomes of these tests back into the PWUD community in (near) real-time.
 App users can check whether fentanyl has been reported in their environment on color-coded ‘heatmaps’, allowing people to take better informed decisions on the drugs they take, as well as links to life-saving information on overdose prevention and (area-based) harm reduction services and treatment resources.
-The first prototype of FenChecker is planned in the fall of 2019.

 Both apps will furthermore generate important data for research, drug services and policy makers tasked with overdose prevention and result in more efficient use of available resources.
 Their algorithms will help forecast where overdose services are most needed.
 An online dashboard will be developed for frontline overdose prevention organizations.